 OJP and SAMHSA are committed to ensuring a fair and open process for awarding grants.
-Applications will be reviewed to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with basic minimum program or legislative requirements as stated in the solicitation (including, but not limited to, requirements as to timeliness, proper format, and responsiveness to the scope of the solicitation).
+BJA reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with basic minimum program or legislative requirements as stated in the solicitation (including, but not limited to, requirements as to timeliness, proper format, and responsiveness to the scope of the solicitation).

-Peer review will be conducted under a joint BJA and SAMHSA peer review panel.
-An external panel of peer reviewers will be convened to review applications and will be a composed of both criminal justice and behavioral health experts in the fields related to this subject matter.
-These will not be current U.S. Department of Health and Human Services employees, nor will they be employees of the U.S. Department of Justice.
-Applications will be screened initially to determine whether applicants meet all eligibility requirements.
-Only applications submitted by eligible applicants that meet all other requirements (such as timeliness, proper format, and responsiveness to the scope of the solicitation) will be evaluated, scored, and rated by a peer review panel.
+Peer reviewers will review the applications submitted under this solicitation that meet basic minimum requirements.
+BJA may use either internal peer reviewers, external peer reviewers, or a combination to review the applications under this solicitation.
+An external peer reviewer is an expert in the field of the subject matter of a given solicitation who is NOT a current U.S. Department of Justice employee.
+An internal reviewer is a current U.S. Department of Justice employee who is well-versed or has expertise in the subject matter of this solicitation.
+Applications that meet basic minimum requirements will be evaluated, scored, and rated by a peer review panel.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
-In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, underserved populations, strategic priorities, past performance, and available funding.
+In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding.